Embassy of India, Warsaw

 4307

-Investment: Indian investment in Poland has been steadily growing over the years and is now estimated over USD 3 bln.
-The Indian companies are partner in Poland’s development and thus creating substantial number of jobs locally.
-The Indian IT companies are spearheading Indian investment in Poland and are estimated to employ nearly 10,000 Polish experts.
-The Indian companies active in Poland include those of the IT and outsourcing sectors, such as Genpact, Infosys, KPIT-Info systems, HCL, Tata Consultancy Services, Wipro, and Zensar Technologies.
-Other Indian companies having a presence in Poland include UFLEX, Essel Propack, VVF etc. Some of the companies that have entered the Polish market through acquisitions include Berger Paints India, Escorts, Glenmark Pharmaceuticals, Lambda Therapeutics Research, Lumel SA and Tata Global Beverages.
+Investment: Indian investment in Poland has been steadily growing over the years and is now estimated over US$ 3 billion.
+Indian companies are partners in the development of Poland and have created a substantial number of jobs locally, especially Indian IT companies which have invested in Poland and are estimated to employ nearly 10,000 Polish nationals.
+Indian companies operating in Poland include those of the IT and outsourcing sectors, such as Genpact, Infosys, KPIT-Info systems, HCL, Tata Consultancy Services, Wipro, L&T Tech and Zensar Technologies.
+Other Indian companies having a presence in Poland include UFLEX, Essel Propack, VVF etc. Some companies that have entered the Polish market through acquisitions include Berger Paints India, Escorts, Glenmark Pharmaceuticals, Lambda Therapeutics Research, Lumel SA and Tata Global Beverages.

 Sectoral Collaboration

 Mining/energy sector: Poland possesses reputed clean coal technologies and Polish public sector companies have played a substantial role in development of mining and power sectors in India.
-Coal India Limited’s trainee engineers are already receiving training in Polish mines which specializes in intelligent mining.
+Trainee engineers from M/s Coal India Limited trainee have received training in Polish mines that specialize in intelligent mining.
 India and Poland signed a Memorandum of Understanding on 4 February 2019, in New Delhi to enhance bilateral cooperation in the coal and mining sector.

-Agro-food Processing: The Polish capabilities and advance technologies in the food processing industry is well recognized.
+Agro-food Processing: Polish capabilities and advanced technologies in the food processing industry is well recognized.
 Polish food processing companies and entrepreneurs could participate in the Mega Food Parks being set up in India.
-A JWG on Food Processing has been set up.
+A Joint Working Group on Food Processing has been set up.

-IT and ICT: The Indian and Polish IT & ICT companies complement rather than compete with each other, as manifested by the presence of a significant number of blue-chip Indian IT companies in Poland.
-Around 11 Indian IT companies, employing more than 10,000 professionals, are currently active in Poland and are operating also their Europe operation from here.
+IT and ICT: Indian and Polish IT & ICT companies complement rather than compete with one another, as manifested by the presence of a significant number of blue-chip Indian IT companies in Poland.
+Around 11 Indian IT companies, employing more than 10,000 professionals, are currently active in Poland and operate their Europe operation from Poland.
 Growth in the Polish IT industry is driven by rising incomes, investment in data networks, high levels of computer literacy support and retail hardware demand.
-Indian companies have sensed opportunities in Poland for over a decade and have made it a destination of choice for near-shoring operations targeted at Europe.
+Indian companies have gauged opportunities in Poland for over a decade and have made it a destination of choice for near-shoring operations targeted at Europe.
 Infosys and HCL have a strong presence in Poland.

-Pharmaceutical and chemicals Sector: Chemical Industry is a major sector of Polish economy and Poland is a net importer of chemicals.
+Pharmaceutical and chemicals Sector: The chemical Industry is one of the major sectors of the Polish economy and Poland is a net importer of chemicals.
 Chemical products figures in top 5 exports items from India to Poland with organic chemicals taking the lead.
-Given Poland’s strategic location, shortages in health care personnel and 25% growth in pharma market in last 5 years, there are good opportunities for Indian exporters and investors.
-OTC drugs, food supplements and generic drugs are particular areas of opportunities.
-Poland is largely dependent on India for active substances for critical medicines and imports raw materials for the production of antibiotics - salt of erythromycin (for the treatment of respiratory tract infections, skin, urinary tract infections and postoperative infections), acyclovir (for shingles and herpes); neomycin used for wound infections and rifampicin for tuberculosis.
+Given Poland’s strategic location, shortages in health care personnel and 25% growth in pharmaceuticals market in recent years, there are good opportunities for Indian exporters and investors.
+OTC drugs, food supplements and generic drugs are specific areas of opportunities.
+Poland is dependent on India for active substances for critical medicines and imports raw materials for the production of antibiotics - salt of erythromycin (for the treatment of respiratory tract infections, skin, urinary tract infections and postoperative infections), acyclovir (for shingles and herpes); neomycin used for wound infections and rifampicin for tuberculosis.

 Textile Sector: Textile continues to be the largest segment in the Indian exports to Poland.
-Polish Imports of textiles and textile articles from India have grown from US$ 280 mn in 2009 to US$ 472 mn in 2019 marking an absolute growth of 69% in a decade.
-However, there exists much potential to enhance our exports in the textiles sector provided conducive environment is created for Indian exporters.
+Polish imports of textiles and textile articles from India have grown to US$ 645 million in 2023 marking an substantial growth over the last decade.
+However, there exists much potential to enhance our exports in the textiles sector provided a conducive environment is created for Indian exporters.

 Engineering Sector: Polish public sector companies have, in the past, played a substantial role in development of mining and power sectors in India.
 They have collaborated in reorganization of some Indian collieries, besides supplying mining machinery, equipment, technical know-how and training.

-Sub-national Partnership: Six State-to-State cooperation/partnerships agreements, with a strong emphasis on economic and commercial cooperation exist between India and Poland.
+Sub-national Partnership: Six State-to-State cooperation/partnerships agreements, with an emphasis on economic and commercial cooperation exist between India and Poland.

 III Cultural and Educational Relations:

 Indology: There is a strong tradition of Indology studies in Poland, with Polish scholars having translated Sanskrit into Polish as early as in the 19th Century.
-Sanskrit was being studied at the 600 year old Jagiellonian University in Krakow (the oldest in Poland) in 1860-61, with a Chair of Sanskrit being established there in 1893.
+Sanskrit was being studied at the 600 year old Jagiellonian University in Krakow (the oldest in Poland) in 1860-61, with a Chair of Sanskrit having been established there in 1893.
 The Indology Department of the Oriental Institute at the University of Warsaw (established in 1932) is the biggest center for Indian studies in Central Europe.
-Study of Indian languages, literature, culture and Indology is also pursued at the Adam Mickiewicz University in Poznan and the Wroclaw University.
+Study of Indian languages, literature, culture and Indology is also pursued at the Adam Mickiewicz University in Poznan and the University of Wroclaw.
 ICCR sponsored the first Central & Eastern European regional conference of Indology in Warsaw University in September 2005 in which 19 scholars from 11 countries participated.
-An MoU for establishment of an ICCR chair of Indian studies at the Jagiellonian University, Krakow was signed in February 2017 and Professor Kishore Kumar has joined the University.
+An MoU for the establishment of an ICCR Chair of Indian studies at the Jagiellonian University, Krakow was signed in February 2017 and two Indian Professors have since been appointed as ICCR Chair Professors since the signing of the MOU.

 Yoga: Poland has over 100-year history of yoga.
-Currently, there are over 300,000 yoga practitioners in Poland, with about 1,000 yoga centers and 8,000 teachers propagating Yoga in Poland.
+It is estimated that there are over 300,000 yoga practitioners in Poland, with about 1,000 yoga centers and 8,000 teachers propagating Yoga in Poland.
 The Association of Schools of Yoga, started in 2013 with 11 yoga schools, has now 50 yoga schools under its umbrella.
-The Art of Living Foundation, Brahma Kumaris University and the Association of Yoga Iyengar are some of the prominent associations promoting yoga in Poland.
-International Day of Yoga (IDY) is celebrated every year with much enthusiasm and participation.
+The Art of Living Foundation, Brahma Kumaris and the Iyengar Yoga Association are some of the prominent associations promoting yoga in Poland.
+The International Day of Yoga is celebrated every year with much enthusiasm and participation at different cities of Poland.

 Good Maharaja Connection: A monument, commemorating Jam Saheb Digvijaysinhji Ranjitsinhji Jadeja of Nawanagar, was unveiled in October, 2014 at the Square of the Good Maharaja, Ochota District, Warsaw, Poland.
-Another plaque commemorating the Valivade-Kolhapur camp near the Monte Casino War Memorial was inaugurated in November 2017 in Warsaw.
+Another plaque commemorating the Valivade-Kolhapur camp at which another 5000 Polish refugees had found refuge, near the Monte Casino War Memorial was inaugurated in November 2017 in Warsaw.
 Eight Polish primary and secondary schools are named after Jam Saheb, known as ‘Good Maharaja’ in Poland.
-The Maharaja had accepted more than 1000 Polish refugees, mainly children, as they escaped the depredations of the Second World War in the 1940’s.
-The surviving Polish children have formed an Association of Poles, which meets annually in one of the Polish cities,
+The Maharaja had accepted more than 1000 Polish refugees, mainly children, as they escaped the depredations of the Second World War in the 1940s.
+The surviving Polish children have formed an Association of Poles, which meets on an annual basis in one of the major Polish cities.
+In coordination and with the support of ICCR, the Embassy organized a commemorative event entitled ”Remembering the Good Maharajas”, in the Old Orangery of the iconic Royal Lazienki park on July 5, 2022.
+The deputy Foreign Minister, Deputy Speaker and Governor of Mazovia represented the Polish side at this event.
+Representatives of the Jam Saheb of Nawanagar and the Kolhapur Royal Family came from India to attend this event which witnessed participation by ICCR President Dr. Vinay Sahasrabuddhe.

 Commemorating Indian leaders: A bust of Mahatma Gandhi has been placed in the library of University of Warsaw.
 It was unveiled in May 2002 by then Lok Sabha Speaker, Shri Manohar Joshi.
-Three streets in Warsaw are named after Indian leaders.
-Cities of Krakow and Lodz also have streets named after Mahatma Gandhi. .
+Three streets in Warsaw are named after Indian leaders such as Mahatma Gandhi and another one is named after Nobel Laureate Rabindra Nath Tagore.
+Cities of Krakow and Lodz also have streets named after Mahatma Gandhi.

-Friendship Societies: There are a number of Indo-Polish Friendship Societies promoting Indian culture and people-to-people contacts locally.
+Friendship Societies: There are a number of Indo-Polish Friendship Societies that promote Indian culture and people-to-people contacts locally.

 IV Consular Relations

-Honorary Consulate: Since January 2018, India has an Honorary Consulate in Wroclaw city.
-Besides the Polish Embassy in New Delhi and the Consulate General in Mumbai, Poland has two Honorary Consulates in Kolkata and Bengaluru.
+Honorary Consulate: Since January 2018, India has an Honorary Consulate in Wroclaw and another Honorary Consulate General was opened in Krakow in August 2024.
+In addition to the Polish Embassy in New Delhi and the Consulate General in Mumbai, Poland has two Honorary Consulates in Kolkata and Bengaluru.

-Visas: Poland has been included in the e-visa scheme w.e.f August 15, 2015 and now rising number of Poles are availing the e-visa facilities.
+Visas: Poland has been included in the e-visa scheme w.e.f August 15, 2015 and a large number of Poles avail of e-visa facilities for tourism and business purpose.

-Indian Community: Estimated at approximately 15,000, the Indian community in Poland consists of traders (textiles, garments and electronics) who came after the collapse of communism and professionals with multinational or Indian companies and software/IT experts.
-Around 5000 students are currently pursuing studies in various universities in Poland.
-There are over 100 Indian restaurants in Poland.
+Indian Community: Estimated at approximately 25,000, the Indian community in Poland consists of traders (textiles, garments and electronics) who came after the collapse of communism and professionals working with multinational and Indian companies and software/IT businesses.
+Approximately 5000 students are currently pursuing studies in various universities in Poland.
+More than 100 Indian restaurants operate in Poland.